Industrial cannabis production

 Industrial cannabis fibre and seed comes from the cannabis plants specifically bred to have tetrahydrocannabinol (THC) levels of no more than 1%.
 In Queensland, you need a licence if you are going to commercially produce industrial cannabis fibre and seed or conduct research into the use of cannabis for these purposes.

-This type of licence will not allow you to grow hemp for medicinal use.
-Contact Queensland Health for information about hemp use for medicinal or food production purposes.
+This type of licence will not allow you to grow hemp for medicinal use or food purposes.
+Contact the Commonwealth Office of Drug Control for information about researching, cultivation and producing industrial cannabis for medicinal purposes.

 Industrial cannabis conditions, restrictions and licences

 Under controlled conditions and with the correct licence, you are allowed to:

 - commercially produce industrial cannabis fibre and seed

 - conduct research into the use of industrial cannabis as a commercial fibre and seed crop (e.g. field trials using fertilisers or irrigation and different planting rates)